tranthamkw/pythonRS485/README.md

 LIBRARY SCRIPTS:

-interface/RS485devices.py. library for talking to di
+interface/RS485devices.py. library for talking to digital boards, steppermotor controllers, etc

 SRSinstruments.py has code specific to addressing some SRS instruments.

+KeithleyInstruments.py has code specific to Keithly